niaz2016/yaqeenpay/Frontend/src/pages/landing/README.md

 # Landing Page Implementation

 ## Overview
-The landing page introduces YaqeenPay’s escrow service to new visitors in a clear, educational, and trust‑building manner.
+The landing page introduces TechTorio’s escrow service to new visitors in a clear, educational, and trust‑building manner.
 It explains how Wallet Credits and escrow work, why it’s safer than direct payments, and guides users to start with confidence.
 The copy is compliant (non‑bank language), professional, and SEO‑friendly.

 ## Features Implemented